fboukezzoula/helloworld/ips/go4.md

 		}

 		for _, entity := range page.Value {
-			// An entity is a Management Group that can have subscriptions. if entity.Properties == nil || entity.Properties.Subscriptions == nil || entity.Properties.DisplayName == nil {
+			if entity.Properties == nil || entity.Properties.Subscriptions == nil || entity.Properties.DisplayName == nil {
 				continue
 			}